Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 2. Thormahlen Harps Endorsements

-Here are comments from 4 of our customers who tell you about the experience of their Thormahlen Harps.
+Here are comments from 4 of our customers who tell you about their experience with Thormahlen Harps.
 Also are some portions of an interview with Dave.
 Time: 7:44

 1. Kathy: A Certified Music Practitioner (one who plays for hospital and hospice patients).
 She plays a Cherry Cygnet.